JonathanMEdwards/subtext10/doc/language.md

 Parsing alternative patterns like in this example requires backtracking, which we get from the way rejection discards changes to the subject value.
 Thus we can use normal conditional and looping constructs to do backtracking parsing.

-Another useful parsing function is `match-number?` which matches a numeric string and returns its numeric value as an associated result `number`.
+Another useful parsing function is `match-number?` which matches a numeric text and returns its numeric value as an associated result `number`.
 For example:

 ```
 test {